vasigavr1/Odyssey/README.md

 ### How to run Odyssey
 To run Odyssey:
-1. Modify the script ./bin/copy-run.sh to contain the ip-addresses of the machines that will run Odyssey
+1. Modify the script ./bin/cluster.sh to contain the ip-addresses of the machines that will run Odyssey
+    * this step will not be needed for cloudlab
-2. Run the script in all machines passing as a parameter the name of the executable.
+2. Run the script run-exe.sh in all machines passing as a parameter the name of the executable.

 The script bin/copy-executables.sh  can be used to compile in one machine and then copy the executable in the rest of the machines.